fritexvz/soldi-dns/README.md

 ## Contributing to Soldi-dns

-  test
+  Feel free to join and create some code!

 ## Licence

- This project is licensed under the MIT License - see the LICENSE.md file for details Copyright 2017 Fritex.
-Code released under the MIT license.
+ This project is licensed under the MIT License - see the LICENSE.md file for details.
+ Copyright 2017 Fritex.